pedroanisio/hello_world_project/docs/CONTRIBUTING.md

 - Follow PEP8 coding standards.
 - Keep dependencies updated and use security tools like `bandit` and `safety`.
 - Ensure all new features include tests and documentation.
+- Maintain a minimum of 70% test coverage for all code contributions.
+Pull requests with coverage below this threshold will automatically fail CI checks.

 For any questions, reach out via GitHub issues or discussions!